bbatsov/metaredux/_posts/2024-02-15-cider-community-impact.md

 real impact (e.g. productivity gains) more companies and individuals will be willing to help out.
 CIDER is all of you, the amazing Clojure community.
 Clojurists together strong!

-[^1]: I also hoped the collective would fund more Clojure conference trips for me and other key contributors, but sadly Covid-19 put those on halt for quite a while.
+[^1]: I also hoped the collective would fund more Clojure conference trips for me and other key contributors, but sadly Covid-19 put those plans on halt for quite a while.
 I haven't been to a Clojure event since Feb 2020...
 [^2]: You can find more details in the [changelog](https://github.com/clojure-emacs/cider/blob/master/CHANGELOG.md#180-2023-10-13).